Gary Oldman filmography

-English actor and filmmaker Gary Oldman made his film debut in the 1982 British ensemble drama Remembrance.
+English actor and filmmaker Sir Gary Oldman made his film debut in the 1982 British ensemble drama Remembrance.
 He rose to prominence in British film with his portrayals of Sid Vicious in Sid and Nancy (1986), Joe Orton in Prick Up Your Ears (1987) and Rosencrantz in Rosencrantz & Guildenstern Are Dead (1990), while also gaining attention as the leader of a gang of football hooligans in the made-for-television drama film The Firm (1989).
 Regarded as a member of the "Brit Pack", he is also known for portraying a New York gangster in the American neo-noir crime film State of Grace (1990), Lee Harvey Oswald in JFK (1991) and Count Dracula in Bram Stoker's Dracula (1992).